Henry Verney, 18th Baron Willoughby de Broke: Origins

 He was born Henry Barnard at Kineton, next to Compton Verney, Warwickshire, on 14 May 1844 and was baptised on 13 July 1844, the son of Robert John Barnard (1809-1862) by his wife Georgina Jane Taylor, a daughter of Major-General Thomas Taylor of Ogwell House, West Ogwell in Devon, Lieutenant Governor of the Royal Military College, Sandhurst and a courtier to King William IV.
 Following his father's inheritance in 1852 from his childless maternal uncle of the title (17th) Baron Willoughby de Broke, in accordance with the accompanying bequest of the Verney estates, in 1853 he adopted the surname Verney in lieu of his patronymic.

 Career

 Henry Verney inherited the title 18th Baron Willoughby de Broke and 26th Baron Latimer on the death of his father in 1862.
 He was educated at Eton and Christ Church, Oxford.
 He was Colonel commanding the Warwickshire Yeomanry, a Deputy Lieutenant and a Justice of the Peace for Warwickshire.

 Fox hunting career

-From 1876 he was a notable Master of Foxhounds of the Warwickshire Hunt (the kennels of which were at Kineton adjoining Compton Verney), which office had also been exercised by his father between 1839 and 1856, and was the author of "Advice on Fox-Hunting", published in 1906, with a preface by his son the 19th Baron, also a notable author on foxhunting.
+From 1876 he was a notable Master of Foxhounds of the Warwickshire Hunt (the kennels of which were at Kineton adjoining Compton Verney), which office had also been exercised by his father between 1839 and 1856.
+Having not been in good health for a considerable time, he retired as Master in early 1900 to be replaced by his eldest son.
+It was said "he was very popular with the farmers and in every respect a thoroughly capable master; he knew how to breed hounds and how to hunt them, and his word was law in the hunting-field."

+He was the author of "Advice on Fox-Hunting", published in 1906, with a preface by his son the 19th Baron, also a notable author on foxhunting.